echongola-dev/py/README.md

-Project in which I show how my learning with Python has been!
+Project what I show how my learning with Python has been!